-The final multilayer film, after removable of the skin layer, is typically 3 to 12 microns thick overall.
-The process results in the variation in the thickness of individual layers, which increases with the number of layers, often leading to defects in the predicted bandgap.
-Still, this roll-to-roll technique enables the solvent-free fabrication of multilayers for which the band gap shape and position can be readily modified to the desired design.
-To date, over a hundred different polymers have been successfully co-extruded by this method, with good optical quality films obtained over a wide range of polymers, including polypropylene(PP), polyethylene(PE), polystyrene(PS), polycarbonate(PC), poly(vinylidene fluoride)(PVDF), PMMA, and related blends, some of which are described further below.
+The roll-to-roll technique enables the solvent-free fabrication of multilayers for which the band gap shape and position can be readily modified to the desired design.
+To date, over a hundred different polymers have been successfully co-extruded by this method, with good optical quality films obtained over a wide range of polymers, including polypropylene(PP), polyethylene(PE), polystyrene(PS), polycarbonate(PC), poly(vinylidene fluoride)(PVDF), PMMA, and related blends, some of which are described further below.138

 Experimental Characterization of Multilayers

-Before describing experimental results with co-extruded multilayer DFB lasers, it is useful to consider the uniformity of the layers across the area of the film and the layer-by-layer thickness uniformity to the desired periodicity.
+For any multilayer DFB laser fabrication method, it is useful to consider the uniformity of the layers across the area of the film and the layer-by-layer thickness uniformity to the desired periodicity.
 Unfortunately, standard ellipsometry techniques used to measure thin film thicknesses are not capable of investigating more than a few layers into the multilayer stack.
 Furthermore, it is a very complex inverse problem to use the features of the transmission or other spectra to infer the actual layer thicknesses, particularly in the presence of absorptive and scattering losses.
 The most direct approach, then, is to cleave across the multilayer polymer stack, which is most effectively done with a cryogenic microtome, and then scan across the cleaved end using atomic force (AFM) or scanning electron (SEM) microscopies.
 Figure 9(a) shows the results of one such AFM scan across the system described in Ref.
 [122].
 In this case the layers were found to be 95±25 nm thick, but, more significantly, there is good agreement between the transmission spectra predicted by the transfer matrix method using the measured layer thicknesses and the actual transmission spectrum of the film (Fig. 9(b)).
+As expected when using even just one fewer layer multiplier, the layer thickness variation is reduced for a 64-layer film to about 18%.